-Newtons Solicitors help their client achieve a success with her claims of unfair dismissal and sex discrimination before the Employment Tribunal following an Employers’ failure to deal properly, reasonably, and in accordance with its legal obligations during the Coronavirus/Covid 19 pandemic.
+Newtons Solicitors help their client achieve success with her claims of unfair dismissal and sex discrimination, before the Employment Tribunal, following an Employers’ failure to deal properly, reasonably, and in accordance with its legal obligations during the Coronavirus/Covid 19 pandemic.

 The Claimant had worked successfully as a project administrator for the Respondent who supply services to the Ministry of Defence and armed services.
 The Claimant was classified as a Key Worker but had an underlying health condition, making her clinically vulnerable to Covid 19.
 Further, she had successfully worked from home during the early stages of the pandemic, while colleagues had agreed to cover the limited duties that needed to be undertaken from “work.”

 However, the Claimant was instructed that she would have to attend work on a rota with colleagues.
 She challenged the instruction and whether appropriate health and safety measures were in place.
 Having had her grievance promptly dismissed she was subsequently faced with a disciplinary process.
 Her confidence with her employer was further damaged following representations made by her line manager during both the grievance and disciplinary process.

 The Claimant was then signed off work and her situation deteriorated even further when she made enquiries about homeworking due to her childcare requirements.
 She raised the issue of childcare, should she return to work, with her manager and was advised that flexibility would not be granted.
 The Claimant resigned claiming constructive unfair dismissal in late July 2020.
 The Claimant pursued claims of constructive unfair dismissal, automatic unfair dismissal and detriment and indirect sex discrimination.

 Attempts were initially made to try and negotiate a resolution prior the Claimant resigning.
 When this was unsuccessful an ACAS early conciliation application was submitted in September 2020.